loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_PIN_EMAIL.md

   <img src="newsletter/procampaign_newsletter_customer_email_api.png" alt="LoyJoy to ProCampaign API newsletter section mapping" title="LoyJoy to ProCampaign API newsletter mapping" width="800"/>
 </p>

 Congratulations!
-You just have successfully connected your LoyJoy chatbot with ProCampaign and from now on all PIN emails will be automatically send by ProCampaign.
+You just have successfully connected your LoyJoy chatbot with ProCampaign and from now on all PIN emails will be automatically sent by ProCampaign.
 Good job! :tada: